mohansavendra/mohan-ai-portfolio/README.md

 A personal AI/ML engineering portfolio for Mohan Savendra Tikkireddy.

-The site is designed to make technical work easier to explore through an interactive portfolio experience instead of a public resume page.
+The site is designed to make technical work easier to explore through an interactive portfolio experience instead.

 ## What it includes